yarpiin/rtl-driver-installer/README.md

 - Sabayon

 # Preparations
-Before you start installing the WiFi driver, make sure you have all the updates & the package "dialog" installed.
+Before you start installing the WiFi driver, make sure you have all the updates installed.
 If you have previously installed a kernel update, restart your computer to avoid errors during installation.

 # Installation